Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ## Booleans

 A boolean data type represents one of the two values:_true_ or _false_.
 Boolean value is either true or false.
-The use of these data types will be clear when you start the comparison operator.
+The use of these data types will be clear when you start using comparison operators.
 Any comparisons return a boolean value which is either true or false.

 **Example: Boolean Values**